Chief Operating Officer, Eddie Hathcoat

 Indian Health Care Resource Center of Tulsa, Inc. is a private, nonprofit Oklahoma corporation with a locally elected Board of Trustees.
 IHCRC is a community-based organization, which manages its own affairs.
-We are not controlled by any tribe, the Indian Health Service or any other agency.
-With an annual operating budget of over $9 million, the delivery of comprehensive health care at Indian Health Care Resource Center is supported by a highly capable and efficient administrative and business operations staff.
+IHCRC is not controlled by any tribe, the Indian Health Service or any other agency.
+With an annual operating budget of over $17 million, the delivery of comprehensive health care at Indian Health Care Resource Center is supported by a highly capable and efficient administrative and business operations staff.

 Administrative and Facility Staff

 The Administrative Officer and the administrative staff provide support to the CEO and the various clinical operating departments.
-IHCRC employs a workforce of more than 100 full and part-time employees, and also contracts for health care specialists, facility and landscape maintenance and security.
+IHCRC employs a workforce of more than 135 full and part-time employees, and also contracts for health care specialists, facility and landscape maintenance and security.
 Indian Health Care is proud to be a significant minority employer of American Indians, attracting a qualified, culturally sensitive work force.
 The administrative staff performs many roles, including human relations, staff training, credentialing, reception, correspondence, security and property management.
-This past year, the Facility Manager coordinated the move to IHCRC's new satellite office.

 Planning and Development

 IHCRC operates with grants, contracts, philanthropic support and third-party insurance reimbursements.
-Throughout its history, Indian Health Care has maintained a sound fiscal posture and has never had an operating year in which expenses exceeded revenues.
+Since its founding in 1976, Indian Health Care has maintained a sound fiscal posture and has never had an operating year in which expenses exceeded revenues.